LKilian1/Embedded_Systems/README.md

 There are two folders in the repository.
 In the core folder is the main.c function for this project.
 The drivers folder contains the libraries for the two sensors.
+The project was created with the help of STMicroelectronics software.
+The handling of the code can be understood via the referenced document.

 ### Components
 STM32 Nucleo-144 Development Board: The core of our project, offering a robust platform for real-time sensor data processing.